VisJudge-Bench: Aesthetics and Quality Assessment of Visualizations: Ethics Statement

 \section{Ethics Statement}

-The \benchmark framework presented in this work aims to improve multimodal large language models' capabilities in visualization quality assessment and promote the development of automated visualization evaluation technology.
+The VisJudge-Bench framework presented in this work aims to improve multimodal large language models' capabilities in visualization quality assessment and promote the development of automated visualization evaluation technology.
 We believe this work will not produce direct negative social impacts, but recognize that the framework should be used with caution and ethical oversight when applied to sensitive domains or potentially harmful models.
-Although \benchmark aims to objectively assess visualization quality, the base models it relies on (such as Qwen2.5-VL-7B) or the datasets used to construct the benchmark may inadvertently reflect biases.
+Although VisJudge-Bench aims to objectively assess visualization quality, the base models it relies on (such as Qwen2.5-VL-7B) or the datasets used to construct the benchmark may inadvertently reflect biases.
 Future work could investigate the fairness implications of these evaluation features across different populations, cultural backgrounds, and visualization styles.
 We particularly focus on the following ethical considerations: (1) strict compliance with copyright and usage terms during data collection; (2) ensuring fair compensation and voluntary participation for expert annotators; (3) avoiding content that may reinforce stereotypes or biases in benchmark design; (4) open-source release aimed at promoting community development rather than commercial monopoly.
+All research was conducted in strict compliance with ICLR ethics guidelines.